 Our team manages the college’s digital presence, which includes Rhodes.edu and affiliated websites as well as the college’s flagship social media channels.
 We produce and publish Rhodes magazine.

-The Office of Communications proactively shares stories with local and national news organizations to advance the college’s reputation.
+The Office of Marketing & Communications proactively shares stories with local and national news organizations to advance the college’s reputation.
 The team responds to media inquiries and facilitates interviews with faculty experts and administrators.

 The Rhodes College Brand